 This year I’ve started changing my eating lifestyle.
-I’m opting for healthier choices and using recipes, like these almond pancakes, as a resource.
+I’m opting for healthier choices, local picks, and using recipes, like these almond pancakes, as a resource.
 If you check out my guide and ASSET to eating healthy, you’ll see what it’s all about and find a great graphic to keep handy for healthy food choices!

 Often people–including myself–like the idea of becoming healthier but sometimes the effort it takes to do so derails the goal and motivation.
 As I’m determined to change the way I eat and use food as an asset, I’m also on a mission to find recipes and tricks that make being healthy just as simple as the standard American diet (which is so appropriately abbreviated as S.A.D.).